-What if you were told protecting your online accounts was virtually impossible in today’s cyber crime environment?
-According to Experian’s Data Breach Industry Forecast 2018, “Weak or stolen credentials continue to top the list of attack vectors, while traditional authentication continually fails to protect against cyberattacks.”
+What if you were told protecting your online accounts was virtually impossible in today’s cybercrime environment?
+According to Experian’s Data Breach Industry Forecast, “Weak or stolen credentials continue to top the list of attack vectors, while traditional authentication continually fails to protect against cyberattacks.”

-Poor password security is frequently a major cybersecurity weakness for most organizations as well as for individuals.
-The reason these password security compromises occur, in many cases, is because cyber criminals launch a variety of attacks — hacking businesses of all sizes to gain their users’ data, using malware and phishing scams, using bots to systematically locate and attack weaknesses in businesses’ cyber defenses — to gain access to users’ credentials and other account information.
-If even just one of these attacks is successful, they essentially hold the keys to your kingdom.
+Poor password security is frequently THE major cybersecurity weakness for both businesses as well as individuals.
+The reason many of these password security compromises occur is because cyber criminals have a variety of attack approaches — hacking to gain user data, using malware and phishing scams, using bots to systematically locate and attack weaknesses in businesses’ cyber defenses — all just to gain access to users’ credentials and other account information.
+If even just one of these attacks is successful, they essentially hold the keys to the kingdom.

-Dark Web monitoring services is a great way to figure out whether your credentials are available and being sold or bartered on the Dark Web.
-For example, when we perform a Dark Web scan, we’ll search that shadowy area on behalf of our clients to determine whether their information is available there to help them stay informed.
-This service is part of our managed security services suite.
-While one of the newest tools in our toolkit, we're finding that this is also one of the greatest ways to stay ahead the hackers.
+For example, when we perform a Dark Web scan, we’ll search that shadowy area on behalf of our clients to determine whether their information is there.
+This service is part of our Managed Security Services suite.
+While one of the newest tools in our toolkit, we're finding that this is also one of the greatest ways to stay ahead of the hackers.

-Without a doubt, adding 2FA to your network login is one of the strongest ways to ensure that no one can access your network without authorization.
+Without a doubt, adding 2FA to all of your logins (including your local network) is one of the strongest ways to ensure that no one can access your information without your authorization.

 Implement Cyber Awareness Training Across the Board

 In addition to 2FA, one of the best cyber defenses is having a solid human offense.
-What I mean by this is the idea of building a “human firewall” — which entails the use of a cybersecurity user awareness training program in conjunction with other initiatives.
+What I mean by this is the idea of building a “human firewall” — which entails the use of a cybersecurity user awareness training program (in conjunction with other cyber security initiatives).

-This form of cybersecurity training aims to help users increase their knowledge about cyber threats and best practices so they can identify potential threats and know how to respond accordingly.
+This form of training aims to help end users increase their knowledge about cyber threats and best practices so they can identify potential threats and know how to respond accordingly.